Strong Family Therapy Services

 Jessica Moore, Ph.D.

 Dr. Moore is a pediatric, family psychologist.
-Dr. Moore received her PhD in clinical psychology, with a focus on children and adolescents, from the University of North Carolina-Greensboro in 2012, and completed internship on the Child and Adolescent Track at the University of Rochester Medical Center (URMC).
-Dr. Moore has dual appointments in the departments of Psychiatry and Pediatrics.
-Dr. Moore has extensive experience working with youth and families around issues such as chronic illness, developmental and behavioral needs, parenting, and advocacy.
+Dr. Moore received her PhD in clinical psychology, from the University of North Carolina-Greensboro, and completed her internship and fellowships at the University of Rochester Medical Center (URMC) Dr. Moore joined the URMC faculty and Institute for the Family in 2015.

 Mission of Service